SteveBarnett/Remixing/_includes/themes/2026/june.md

 #### End of month review: June

-- [ ] Write up a gathering of this month's writing

 - Vocation
     - Focus: "Plan the pomodoro breaks".
 Okay.
 Useful when I remembered!
     - Out of focus.
 Lots!
 Pretty good.